metablockshq/metablocks.world/content/guideChapters/set-authority.md

 And remove test case related to it.

+Or you could clone the [Chapter - 5 repo](https://github.com/metablockshq/spl-token-chapters/tree/main/Chapter%205%20-%20Transfer%20New%20Mint) for getting started.

 ## How to set authority for token mints ?

 It's is a 2-step process.